szf2020/esp32s3-for-usb-ticket-printer/README.md

 Hardware Directness:

 Most Arduino USB libraries are written for external chips (like the MAX3421E).
-This code, onchange,  talks directly to the internal USB engine of the ESP32-S3.
+This code, at change,  talks directly to the internal USB engine of the ESP32-S3.

 Interface Claiming: